Need to talk? Call 1800 882 436.

 Key facts

-• Sexually transmitted infections (STIs) are infections that can be passed on during sexual activity.
+• Sexually transmitted infections (STIs) are infections that can be passed on during sexual activity, close contact or via bodily fluids.

 • When you are pregnant, STIs can also be transmitted from you to your unborn baby.

-• If left untreated, STIs can also affect your fertility.
+• If left untreated, STIs can also affect your fertility, cause pregnancy or birth complications and influence the health of your newborn.

 • Most people are tested for STIs when they are planning a pregnancy or first become pregnant.